docksal/docksal/docs/tools/cloud9.md

 ### Set the `IDE_ENABLED` variable for the project.

-Enable IDE for the project by setting the `IDE_ENABLED` variable.
+Enable IDE for the project by setting the `IDE_ENABLED` variable:

 ```bash
 fin config set --env=local IDE_ENABLED=1